Family Law Protocol

 Solicitors Regulation Authority

-All solicitors must comply with the mandatory principles as set out in the SRA Code of Conduct 2011 on the Solicitors Regulation Authority website.
+All solicitors must comply with the mandatory principles as set out in the SRA Code of Conduct.
 This Code sets out outcomes-focused conduct requirements so that solicitors can consider how best to achieve the right outcomes for clients, taking into account the way that solicitors work and their client base.
 The Code is underpinned by effective, risk-based supervision and enforcement.

 All solicitors need to be compliant with anti-money laundering requirements.